 - X-T3: 4K video at 60fps / XT-2: 4K 30fps

-Another big benefit of this new processor is the readout speed means the X-T3 can cater for 4K video at 60fps straight to the camera's internal SD card.
-No other APS-C sensor camera can do this (Sony is at 30fps, as was the X-T2, while Panasonic uses a slightly smaller Micro Four Thirds solution).
+Another big benefit of this X-Processor is the readout speed means the X-T3 can cater for 4K video at 60fps straight to the camera's internal SD card.
+At the time of launch no other APS-C sensor camera could do this.
 Furthermore, the X-T3 offers up to a 400Mbps data rate with H.265 compression and 24-bit stereo sound support.

 Fuji X-T3 vs X-T2: Conclusion